“What if healing isn’t the absence of anxiety, but the Presence of Jesus in my anxiety?” Pamela Piquette

 1. HUMILITY

 Do not be anxious about anything – I cringe every time I see these words because I’m rarely not anxious.
-Instead, I often feel that I don’t measure up, that I’m a failure, or worse, that I’m a disappointment to God.
+Instead, I often feel that I don’t measure up, that I’m a failure, or (worse) that I’m a disappointment to God.

-But perhaps that’s the point.
+Perhaps that’s the point.

 2. PRAYER

 As I reach the end of me, I’m also learning to reach for God.
 Prayer is simply a way of talking with God about the swirl or avalanche of my anxious thoughts.
 I often wonder if He is weary of hearing from me again with the same fears and frustrations in a different situation.
-Yet what I’m discovering is that it’s safe to be angry or scared, to lament or grieve all the things I’ve bottled up or stuffed down when I come to God in prayer.
+Yet I’m discovering that it’s safe to be angry or scared, to lament or grieve all the things I’ve bottled up or stuffed down when I come to God in prayer.

 3. PETITION